gabrielcessil/LBPM_Installer/README.md

 ## To install LPBM:

-1) Open terminal and navigate until this folder location
+1) Open terminal and navigate until this folder location 1.2) If you downloaded this content as a zip: unzip it.

 3) Run this command: chmod +x install.sh